 England is currently in Step 2 of the national roadmap out of lockdown, set out in the government's COVID-19 Response - Spring 2021.
 We are regularly reviewing our guidance in line with the roadmap, and will update this page with new advice when relevant.

-The guidance on this page is written to support local community and voluntary groups to make informed choices about their group, activity, or building under COVID-19 restrictions.
+The guidance on this page is written to support local community and voluntary groups to make informed decisions about their group, activity, or building under COVID-19 restrictions.
 We have worked alongside local partners to identify best practice to operate safely, and this page includes key points for consideration for groups looking at how they can operate during the pandemic, and makes reference to restrictions and sector specific guidance throughout, and we will continue to update this page with other useful resources and information on a regular basis.

 If you are looking for funding support and advice, visit our Find Funding page.

 1. Running a support group

 In the first instance check the new restrictions here on the government website and the guidance referenced below.